LakshmiRadhakrishnan09/AWS-Security-Specialist/CloudFront.md

 - In your distribution, change the Origin Protocol Policy setting for the origin.
 HTTPS Only or Match Viewer
 - Install an SSL/TLS certificate on your origin server (this isn’t required when you use an Amazon S3 origin or certain other AWS origins).

+To assign an ACM certificate to a CloudFront distribution
+- The certificate must be imported in the US East (N. Virginia) Region.
+- The certificate must be 2048 bits or smaller.
+- The certificate must not be password-protected.
+- The certificate must be PEM encoded.

+If you're using a certificate imported to IAM, verify the CloudFront path
+- --path /cloudfront/DistributionName/

 ### Origin